MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 For known Azure Stack Hub update issues, see [Troubleshooting Updates in Azure Stack Hub](azure-stack-troubleshooting.md#troubleshoot-azure-stack-hub-updates).

-### Update to 2102 failed at step Configure DNS for SqlServer
+### Update to 2102 fails at step "Configure DNS for SqlServer"

 - Applicable: This issue applies to Azure Container Registry preview customers that have installed the Container Registry service, even if they have subsequently uninstalled the service.
 - Remediation: A hotfix for this issue must be applied prior to attempting the update for private preview customers that have installed Azure Container Registry service.
 The hotfix is not yet available.